 The NHL Entry Draft is a mechanism that every franchise in the National Hockey League uses to select players from colleges and universities for their team.
 It is an annual meeting, and only players that meet the eligibility requirements can be set in the draft.
 As a bettor, you can bet on the draft by predicting which team will sign a player.

 This betting option can be lucrative with the different information and statistics we provide on teams and their players.

 Enjoy Top Picks Beyond NCAA Hockey

-At Sqore, we do more than just provide you with the best college hockey tips.
-We also give you insight into how prediction works and the key elements that can help tip the scale of your betting experience from poor to great.
+At Sqore.com, we do more than provide you with the best college hockey tips.
+We also give you insight into how prediction works and the key elements that can help tip the scale of your betting experience from poor to excellent.
 With several expert tipsters on our team, we can check all the aspects of NCAA hockey games, especially those that an ordinary bettor can miss.